Who We Are

 PI, University of North Carolina at Chapel Hill

-Stan Ahalt, Ph.D., is the Director of the Renaissance Computing Institute (RENCI) at UNC-Chapel Hill.
-As director, he leads a team of research scientists, software and network engineers, data science specialists, and visualization experts who work closely with faculty research teams at UNC-CH, Duke, and NC State as well as with partners across the country.
-RENCI’s role is to provide enabling cyberinfrastructure to these research collaborations, which entails working on the challenges of data management, sharing, integration, and security.
+Stan Ahalt, Ph.D., is the Dean of UNC School of Data Science and Society (SDSS) and the former Director of the Renaissance Computing Institute (RENCI) at UNC-Chapel Hill.
+As UNC’s SDSS inaugural dean, Ahalt recruits and retains distinguished faculty and staff, brings together varied expertise, empowers innovation and promotes collaboration that benefits the next generation of data science scholars.
+Formerly at RENCI, Ahalt led a team of research scientists, software and network engineers, data science specialists, and visualization experts who work closely with faculty research teams at UNC-CH, Duke, and NC State as well as with partners across the country.
 Ahalt is also a professor in the UNC-CH Computer Science Department and the Associate Director of the Informatics and Data Science (IDSci) Service in the North Carolina Translational and Clinical Sciences Institute (NC TraCS), UNC’s CTSA award.
 Ahalt earned his doctorate in Electrical and Computer Engineering from Clemson University and has over 30 years of experience in high performance computing, signal processing, and pattern recognition.

 South Hub Co-PIs